zunzun08/An-Introduction-to-Metropolis-Hastings-Algorithm-and-Overlay/Metropolis Hastings Algorithm.md

 Effectively, we are taking samples from $p(x)$ and concluding that they are in fact coming from $q(x)$.

 ### Mathematical Background:
-Before formally defining the Metropolis Hastings,I'd like to recall or introduce a few concepts the reader should be familiar with to understand the proof of the Metropolis-Hastings Algorithm.
+Before formally defining the Metropolis Hastings, I'd like to recall or introduce a few concepts the reader should be familiar with to understand the proof of the Metropolis-Hastings Algorithm.

 **Monte Carlo**:

 Monte Carlo methods are a class of computational techniques that use random sampling to approximate mathematical quantities, such as integrals.
 These methods are useful when analytical solutions are difficult or impossible to obtain.

-Given a probability density function \(f(x)\) and a independently and identically distributed (i.i.d) sample $x_1, x_2, ..., x_n$ drawn from $f(x)$, we can approximate the integral of a continuous function $a(x)$ with respect to $f(x)$:
+Given a probability density function $f(x)$ and independently and identically distributed (i.i.d) samples $x_1, x_2, ..., x_n$ from $f(x)$, we can approximate the integral of a continuous function $a(x)$ with respect to $f(x)$:

 $$
 I = \int a(x)f(x)dx